 This Vietnamese-inspired steak recipe brings together bold, electric flavors in a simple weeknight meal.
-A quick marinade of soy sauce, lime zest, garlic, and jalapeño infuses the sirloin with savory depth and a gentle kick, while a side of crisp pickled radish and cucumber adds bright acidity to balance the richness.
+A quick marinade of soy sauce, lime zest, garlic and jalapeño infuses the sirloin with savory depth and a gentle kick, while a side of crisp pickled radish and cucumber adds bright acidity to balance the richness.

 Serve the sliced steak over fluffy jasmine rice, then finish with a fresh mint and jalapeño garnish for a pop of color and herbaceousness.
 It’s a balanced, satisfying dish that comes together in under 30 minutes-perfect for when you crave something vibrant and hearty.